Spotlight

 Purpose

-The Native American College provides a Native based cohort educational experience for students.
-The experience is designed to equip students with the necessary academic, professional, tribal government centered, community focused, culturally based knowledge and skills to become successful leaders within our communities.
-The Native American College will offer support services for the students to help provide a successful University experience.
+The Wileety Native American College provides a Tribal Nation/Native Community/Native American Studies based cohort educational experience for all students.
+The experience is designed to equip students with the necessary academic, professional, tribal government-centered, community-focused, culturally based knowledge and skills to become successful leaders within all of our communities.
+The Wileety Native American College offers support services and GE academic advising helping students have a successful university experience.

 Land Acknowledement